10 Different Types of Karate Explained

 Shito-Ryu was founded by Kenwa Mabuni, who developed a form of karate with several short stances that is now one of the most popular in West Japan.

-Benefits of shito-Ryu includes:
+Benefits of shito-Ryu include:

 • Improving physical conditioning